 Step 1: Gather the necessary Supplies

-Since moonshine is distilled, a Still is required.
-This can be created at home or purchased from a store.
-Buying one is more straightforward and affordable, mainly if you use it frequently.
+Since moonshine is distilled, a still is required.
+One can be made at home or purchased from a store.
+Buying one is more straightforward and affordable, especially if used frequently.

-Making a mash is going to be the first step.
-The mash will undergo fermentation and distillation to create the moonshine.
-Once you master the procedure, the mash is where you can express your creativity.
-Moonshine's flavor can be altered by adjusting the mash.
+The first step is to make a mash, which will undergo fermentation and distillation to create moonshine.
+Once you master the procedure, you can express your creativity by adjusting the mash, which can alter the flavor of moonshine.

 Mash Ingredients: